 The best way to respond to these notices is to get in contact with the IRS sooner rather than later.
 Ignoring the letters will make the situation worse.
 If a notice that requires a taxpayer’s response is ignored, the IRS could issue a tax lien or tax levy on the taxpayer’s account.

-Try Canopy's Notices tool for quick, easy paths to response and resolution!
+Learn how Canopy's Notices tool provides quick, easy paths to notice response and resolution!